addUsername/Social-app/README.md

 - Lombock.
 - POST/GET backend file management, persistence and controller.
 - Add media and mediaDTO clases.
+- Friendship structure by a Set<followerRequest> and Set<Long> friend_ids,
+  not full CRUD implemented
+- Multi file upload and update file(s) are now supported, (same endpoint)
+- Tests for everything above, searching for automatize some of then

 ## TODO
 - ~~Set requeriments, identify dependencies for both~~